 In this paper we glean insights from the sequential trading market microstructure literature to generate metrics of informed versus liquidity trading in commodity futures markets.
 Sequential trading models allow liquidity providers to learn about the existence of information arrivals and their directional implications for security prices.
-From these models we infer that market makers detected no new market information if we observe no changes to the best bid or best offer in the limit order book.
+From these models we infer that market makers detected no new market information if we observe no changes to the best bid and/or best offer in the limit order book.
 This is because in sequential trading models, the market maker learns about the probability of an information event from trader order flows and revises his breakeven bids and offers accordingly.

-We use simple corrleations between revisions to the best bid (offer) in the limit order book as our metric of information-based activity in the market.
+We use simple correlations between revisions to the best bid (offer) in the limit order book as our metric of information-based activity in the market.
 Our results for CBOT corn indicate that the mean contemporaneous correleation between the nearby and all deffered contracts considered was between 0.5 and 0.6 throughout the trading day.
-When we measured the correlation using information based activity only, we found the mean correlation between the nearby and all deferred contracts wan nearly 1, indicating that when information arrives to the market, liquidity providers in contracts of all maturities revise their quotes in lockstep.
+When we measured the correlation using information based activity only, we found the mean correlation between the nearby and all deferred contracts to be nearly 1, indicating that when information arrives to the market, liquidity providers in contracts of all maturities revise their quotes in lockstep.

 To measure the speed of information transfer from nearby to deferred maturities, we lagged the nearby by one and ten second respectively and computed correlations in revisions to the best bid (offer) with deferred contracts.
 We found that even at a one second lag, the shortest time lag possible with this data set, the correlation between revisions to the best bid and best offer dropped to zero.
 This indicates that by one second, any information that arrived to the market had been fully incorporated in all contract maturities.